Italian brainrot: Controversial audio

-Tralalero Tralala and Bombardiro Crocodilo memes have been accused of being Islamophobic, as lyrics of Tralalero Tralala videos mock Allah in Italian, (Note: The original audio states "Tralalero Tralalà, porco Dio e porco Allah" (Tralalero Tralala, damn God and damn Allah).) although some Italian users have pointed out that blasphemy is often used as a filler word in Italian, and that the videos had no Islamophobic intent.
-On the other hand, Bombardiro Crocodilo has been criticized for making light of the Gaza genocide, since some videos using his Italian narration describe the character bombing children in the Gaza Strip and the rest of Palestine.
+Some Muslim TikTok users have spoken against the Italian brainrot trend, as the original audio accompanying Tralalero Tralala includes blasphemy against God.
+Some have pointed out, however, that blasphemy is often used casually as a filler word in Italian, and there was no anti-religious and Islamophobic intent.
+Additionally, Bombardiro Crocodilo has been criticized for making light of alleged war crimes in the Gaza war, since some videos using his Italian narration describe the character as a creature who performs bombing raids in Palestine.
 This has caused concerns regarding casual cruelty and desensitization.
-The full narration of Bombardiro is as follows:
+The full narration is as follows:

+Copyright status

+The copyright status of AI-generated content is an area of active litigation.
+A lawsuit between the French company Mementum Lab (representing the original prompters and claiming AI images can have copyright) and Do Big Studios (creator of the video game Steal a Brainrot and claiming Italian Brainrot is public domain) hinges on the legal ownership of the character Tung Tung Tung Sahur.